-When it comes to jackets, vegan leather jackets, also known as faux leather jackets, come in handy for a variety of reasons.
+When it comes to jackets, vegan leather jackets, come in handy for a variety of reasons.
 Top of the list is their affordability, which is an essential consideration in today’s market.

 Another reason they are the right choice is that they are much easier to maintain than original leather jackets.
-Long term, faux leather jackets are not as durable as original leather.
+Long term, vegan leather jackets are not as durable as original leather.

 As such, if properly maintained, they will prove to be durable.
 They are also not easily distinguishable from original leather by merely looking at them.

-There are, however, differences between faux leather jackets and original leather jackets.
-For one, real leather possesses pores and texture, while faux leather is glossier.
-Faux leather also does not have any detail in the material.
+There are, however, differences between vegan leather jackets and original leather jackets.
+For one, real leather possesses pores and texture, while vegan leather is glossier. vegan leather also does not have any detail in the material.

 Some brands of the vegan leather jacket include the sway, wolf and lamb, Tradesy, and Vestiaire collectives.

 Slowly, there has been a replacement of real leather with vegan leather in the automobile industry.
 Industry leaders have taken note of the increase in the number of vegans and the change in taste.
 Big brands such as Mercedes, Range Rover, Ford, Renault, Nissan, among others, now produce vegan-friendly cars.

 Adjustments are now being made in the interior finishing, with the gear knob and steering wheel of the Volkswagen golf made of non-leather materials.

 Range Rover employed part-polyester and wool material for their seats.
 Wool still needs to be obtained from sheep, however.
 It is agreed that it may not be possible to make cars 100% vegan, but the aim, as stated by the Vegan Society, is to reduce animal suffering as much as is possible.